 Your Health Care Facilitator Program specializes in troubleshooting the use of UC health plans—and coordinating them with Medicare

-- Note: The UC Blue & Gold HMO rates published on UCnet and included in the UC Open Enrollment booklet that will be mailed to your residence, are NOT the correct rates.
+- Note: The UC Blue & Gold HMO rates on the UCnet website and included in the UC Open Enrollment brochure mailed to your residence, are NOT the rates for UC Davis and ANR employees.
+A black-and-white insert in the mailing DOES contain the correct rates.

 UC considers changes to retiree health contributions